Due before the start of lecture on October 15, 2024. See below for a summary of the policies regarding late submissions.

 for you, including:

-constructor that takes an already opened table
+a TableIterator constructor that takes an already opened table

 object and initializes the state needed by the table iterator,